Wasserman (company): John Schnatter lawsuit

-Francisco Rodriguez Lawsuit (2011–2012)
+Francisco Rodriguez lawsuit (2011–2012)

-In 2011, Major League Baseball relief pitcher Francisco Rodriguez filed a lawsuit against Wasserman Media Group (WMG) and two of its prominent baseball agents, Arn Tellem and Paul Kinzer, alleging agent malpractice and fraud.
-The lawsuit claimed that his agents failed to submit his contractually-stipulated no-trade list to the New York Mets prior to his July 2011 trade to the Milwaukee Brewers.
-Rodriguez asserted he was under the impression that the Brewers were on that list and would not have approved the trade.
-The complaint further alleged that WMG agents had repeatedly and falsely assured Rodriguez that the list had been filed with the team.
+In 2011, Major League Baseball relief pitcher Francisco Rodríguez filed a lawsuit against WMG and two of its prominent baseball agents, Arn Tellem and Paul Kinzer, alleging agent malpractice and fraud.
+The lawsuit claimed that his agents failed to submit his contractually-stipulated no-trade list to the New York Mets prior to his July 2011 trade to the Milwaukee Brewers and that WMG agents had repeatedly and falsely assured Rodriguez that the list had been filed with the team.The lawsuit was settled out of court in November 2012.

-The lawsuit was settled out of court in November 2012.
-While the terms were not officially disclosed, sources reported that Rodriguez received a settlement payment of over $2 million from Wasserman.
-The dispute had previously led to the firing of agent Paul Kinzer, who publicly stated that WMG was attempting to use him as a "scapegoat" for the firm's actions.
+Casey Wasserman and Ghislaine Maxwell affiliation and fallout

+Following the release of Epstein files in January 2026 which revealed that Casey Wasserman had exchanged emails with Ghislaine Maxwell in 2003, several artists represented by Wasserman denounced Casey Wasserman and called for his resignation.
+Artists including Bbno$, Bully, Chappell Roan, Chelsea Cutler, Dropkick Murphys, Gigi Perez, Hippo Campus, Lane 8, Laufey, Local Natives, Odesza, Orville Peck, Sylvan Esso, Water from Your Eyes, Wednesday, and Weyes Blood severed ties with the company.